samer955/BA_Sdn/README.md

 ### DB-Agent

+To store the data sent by the sender-agent, the db-agent has to be started:

 Run the command ``docker-compose up -d`` inside the db-agent folder to start Postgres and Grafana in a container.